eromang/UNI-S6-JEA-MOVIEDB/README.md

 Please do also not upload your Docker installation, since the MySQL directory will typically be huge - I will use a local copy of the Docker application that is available on Moodle.

 **Small subtlety:** one of the tables has a composite primary key.
 Check in the JavaEE tutorial how to write an entity class in this situation (the tutorial names these keys "Compound Primary Keys").

+25.5.: since there was some confusion about the meaning of the different columns in tables (no foreign keys were listed in the dump), I created a new dump with foreign keys added.
+Please pick up the new dump below and replace the previous one with the new dump.

 ## Project description